jorgelbg/jorgelbg.github.io/content/posts/elasticsearch-indices-grafana.md

 }
 ```

-The overall result, after making the switch in the Grafana panels, was that the
+The end result: after making the switch in the Grafana panels, the
-loading time for the dashboard went down from ~7s to ~2.5s.
+loading time for the dashboard went down from ~7s to ~2s.

 Additionally, this approach provides some abstraction.
 Everyone using the
-created alias will apply the same set of filters, without knowing what
+created alias will apply the same set of filters.
+This provides uniformity and
-is being applied in the background, essentially having a different "view" of
+also enforces good practices.
+Our users have now a different "view" of the data
-the data (as so elegantly put by the ES documentation).
+(as stated in the ES documentation).

 ## Summary